-- 1. If multiple paragraphs are to be modified, select them. - 2.
-Invoke the Format > Paragraph command. - 3.
+- 1. In the text frame, place the text cursor in the paragraph of interest (or select multiple paragraphs to be modified). - 2.
+Invoke the Format > Paragraph command.

 You will find the options for line spacing in the Line spacing group box:

-First, select the method you want to use to specify the line spacing (see below) from the dropdown list box.

-Then, enter the spacing in the edit box to its right.
+- 3. First, select the method you want to use to specify the line spacing (see below) from the dropdown list box. - 4.
+Then enter the spacing in the edit box to its right.